yexinqu/vansky.github.io/index.md

 ### Recent News

+December 13: Our [Neuropsychologia paper](https://doi.org/10.1101/717512) was finally accepted.
+We show that linguistic prediction (lexical and syntactic) happens entirely in language-specific brain regions, rather than being driven by domain-general prediction mechanisms.

+November 29: Want to see how your LM analysis results generalize to models with different hidden dimensions, different initializations, or different amounts of training data?
+Save time/compute and use the 125 LSTMs from our [EMNLP paper](/assets/pdf/vanschijndel_etal-2019-emnlp.pdf): [Hosted on Zenodo](https://doi.org/10.5281/zenodo.3556942)

 November 7: Our [CoNLL paper](/assets/pdf/prasad_etal-2019-conll.pdf) was runner up for the Best Paper Award for Research Inspired by Human Language Learning and Processing!

 August 28: [Paper](/assets/pdf/prasad_etal-2019-conll.pdf) accepted for presentation at [CoNLL 2019](https://www.conll.org/2019).